-Residents of the Anchorage census area comprised 41.5 percent of the state's population during 2000.
-About 79.3 percent of Alaska's population was concentrated in six census areas: Anchorage, Fairbanks, Juneau, Kenai, Ketchikan, and Matanuska-Susitna.
+Residents of the Anchorage census area comprised 41.7 percent of the state's population during 2001.
+About 79.6 percent of Alaska's population was concentrated in six census areas: Anchorage, Fairbanks, Juneau, Kenai, Ketchikan, and Matanuska-Susitna.

 The age of a population is important when interpreting vital statistics, because behaviors and health risks of younger populations differ from those exhibited by older populations.
 Age, race, and sex distributions within a population are also important.
-The median age for Alaskan males during 2000 was 32.4 years; for females it was 32.5 years; and for all Alaskans it was 32.4 years.
-There was a difference of nearly ten years in the median age of whites (35.3) and Alaska Natives (25.8).
-The overall median age in the United States during 2000 was 35.3 years.
-The median age for males in the United States was 34.0 years and for females it was 36.5 years1.
-The median age for U.S. whites was 35.3 and for Native Americans it was 25.7.
+The median age for Alaskan males during 2001 was 32.6 years; for females it was 32.7 years; and for all Alaskans it was 32.6 years.
+The median age for males in the United States was 34.1 years and for females it was 36.6 years.
 For an example of the disparity of the age distribution of Alaska versus that of the United States, please refer to Figure I.1 in Appendix I. For further information about interpretation of vital statistics, refer to "How to Use Vital Statistics" in Appendix B.